12 Is 20 Percent Of What

 Understanding the Mathematical Principles

 The core mathematical concept underpinning these calculations is the relationship between fractions, decimals, and percentages.
 All three represent parts of a whole.
-The ability to seamlessly convert between these forms is crucial for solving percentage problems efficiently.
+The ability to naturally convert between these forms is crucial for solving percentage problems efficiently.

 For example: